Tom Petty – American Girl

 The Byrds – Drug Store Truck Driving Man

 This song is on the Dr. Byrds & Mr. Hyde album by the Byrds.
-The song is decent but the interesting part is the story behind the song.
-It was written in response to an on-air argument with Ralph Emery, at the time an all-night country DJ on a country radio station.
+It’s a really good song and the song’s origin is interesting.
+It was written in response to an on-air argument with Ralph Emery, who was an all-night country DJ on a country radio station at the time.
 It was written by Roger McGuinn and Gram Parsons.
+The song was an open letter to Emery.

-In 1968 The Byrds were in Nashville promoting their new country album “Sweetheart of the Rodeo” and got a cool reception at the Grand Ole Opry.
+In 1968 The Byrds were in Nashville promoting their new country album Sweetheart of the Rodeo and got a cool reception at the Grand Ole Opry.
 They got into an argument with Emery on air when he said that “You Ain’t Going Nowhere” wasn’t country and then proceeded to call them long-haired hippies and would not play the record.
-He also didn’t understand what the song meant and Roger told him that Dylan wrote it…that didn’t help.
+He also didn’t understand what the song meant and Roger told him that Dylan wrote it…well that didn’t help!

-Ralph Emery would not budge…It was the 1960s in a very fifties Nashville and Ralph could not get past the hair.
+Ralph Emery would not budge…It was the 1960s in a very fifties Nashville and Ralph could not get past the hair although they didn’t have excessively long hair.
 It would open up a bit in the early seventies with Outlaw country music by Willie Nelson, Kris Kristofferson, and Waylon Jennings.
+That movement would soon join traditionalists and the outlaw crowd together.
+They Byrds helped, in their own way, to make that happen.

-“There was the funny story with Ralph Emery, the DJ in Nashville, where he had The Gilded Palace Of Sin tacked on the wall outside of his office, and with a big red pen it said, ‘This is not country music.’
+Chris Hillman: “There was the funny story with Ralph Emery, the DJ in Nashville, where he had The Gilded Palace Of Sin tacked on the wall outside of his office, and with a big red pen it said, ‘This is not country music.’
 Roger and Gram had gone to do an interview with him when we were all still with the Byrds, and Ralph was such a jerk to them then that they wrote that song “Drug Store Truck Driving Man”.
 A classic!
 I wish I’d written a part of that.
 But later, whenever I’d go on his show with the Desert Rose Band, Ralph would ask, “Did you write that song?”
 Finally, I had to say, “No, but I wish I had!”
 So when Roger was on later, Ralph would say, “Well, how is Gram doing?” and Roger would answer, “He’s still dead.”
 McGuinn was pretty darned quick in those situations!”

 He’s a drug store truck-drivin’ man